Horse clipping safety – don’t get squashed or electrocuted!

 - No hot blades!
 Work with at least two blades so that you can switch them out.
 Or, use a spray coolant.
 Coolant does not take the place of oil, which you should be doing as you clip, also.
 When in doubt, add oil.
 A good rule of thumb is to cool every 5-10 minutes and immediately follow with oil on your blades.

-If you’re in the mood to SHOP, and you are in need of some clipping supplies, I can help.
+If you’re in the mood to SHOP, and you need some clipping supplies, I can help.
 As an Amazon Associate, I earn from qualifying purchases. **No extra charge to you!** And I thank you very much!